Program of All-Inclusive Care for the Elderly (PACE)

 Next StepsGet help and find out how to enroll.

-- PACE health plans provide services at PACE adult day centersCenters that provide daytime health care, such as nursing, therapies, social activities, and meals for people who don’t need care 24/7.
+- PACE health plans provide services at PACE adult day centersFacilities that provide social activities and meals and sometimes nursing and therapies during the day.

 - Free transportation to and from the PACE adult day center and to any off-site medical appointments.